 - Galaxy Tab E 8

-These devices appear on an unofficial list of Galaxy Android 8.0 updates from Chinese-language site Weibo, an unofficial list of update from XDA-Developer forums and several of them have appeared on an Android software update list at T-Mobile.
+These devices appear on an unofficial list of Galaxy Android 8.0 updates from Chinese-language site Weibo, an unofficial list of update from XDA-Developer forums, and an upgrade list from Samsung Turkey.

 T-Mobile’s confirmed a handful of other Android 8.0 Oreo updates ahead of Samsung’s announcements.

-The U.S. carrier’s announced plans to upgrade the Galaxy Note 8, Galaxy J7 Prime, Galaxy Tab E 8, Galaxy S7, and Galaxy S7 Edge with Android 8.0.
+The U.S. carrier’s announced plans to upgrade the Galaxy J7 Prime, Galaxy Tab E 8, Galaxy S7, and Galaxy S7 Edge with Android 8.0.